wasmCloud/wasmCloud/README.md

 # File System Provider

 The **waSCC** File System provider is a capability provider for the `wascap:blobstore` protocol.
-This generic protocol allows for capability providers like Amazon S3, Azure blob storage, Google blob storage, and more.
-This is an implementation of this protocol that operates on top of a designated root directory.
+This generic protocol can be used to support capability providers like Amazon S3, Azure blob storage, Google blob storage, and more.
+This crate is an implementation of the protocol that operates on top of a designated root directory and can be used interchangeably with the larger cloud blob providers.

 For this provider, the concept of a `container` is a directory beneath the root (specified via the `ROOT` configuration variable), while a `blob` corresponds to a file stored within one of the containers.